dszedon/jetbrains_projects/Hard/README.md

 You will learn how hacking works.
 You will work with iterators and generators, and you’ll learn a little something about the itertools module – one of the most powerful features of Python.
 You will practice developing a client app and connecting to a server using the socket module.
 The project will also get you acquainted with JSON and the time module.

 ---
+### Regex Engine

+**About**
+Regular expressions are a fundamental part of computer science and natural language processing.
+In this project, you will write an extendable regex engine that can handle basic regex syntax, including literals (a, b, c, etc.), wild-cards (.), and metacharacters (?, *, +, ^, $).

+**Learning Outcomes**
+Learn about the regex syntax, practice working with parsing and slicing, and get more familiar with boolean algebra and recursion

+---